FTarfasse/quick-perf-wiki/Use-TDD-to-implement-persistence-performance-properties.md

 It is worth noting that unlike the functional properties, the performance properties do not systematically fail after adding the annotation.

 One performance property is evaluated (and perhaps fix) one after the other.

+If, during an iteration, a functional property is broken, you can temporarily disable the verification of the performance properties by adding @FunctionalIteration on your test method.
+We try do one thing at a time, that is to say fix the performance property and after that check the performance properties.